Plessy/LevvionSimple/README.md

 FloatConditional: Evaluates a float from the state.

+DoubleConditional: Evaluates a double from the state.

 StringConditional: Evaluates a string from the state.

 TimerConditional: Only works every so often depending on your target time.

 MultiConditional: A parent condition that can house any of the following above, used for complex statements.
 All conditionals must pass as true for it to return as true.

+ByteRangeConditional, IntRangeConditional, FloatRangeConditional, DoubleRangeConditional: Evaluates a range of values for the type noted.